petebaker/ssaqld_branch_council/agendas/SSAQLD_BranchCouncil_Agenda_20191001.md

 - Course Title: Simplify your statistical life: Git for collaborating with yourself and others.
-- Presenter: Peter Baker, Schoaol of Public Health, University of Queensland, Herston, Australia. p.baker1@uq.edu.au
+- Presenter: Peter Baker, School of Public Health, University of Queensland, Herston, Australia. p.baker1@uq.edu.au

 #### Brief Description for Flyer: